 Parameter Description -S <sic Name of SAM Server></sic Specifies the SIC name for the SAM server to be contacted.
 It is expected that the SAM server has this SIC name, otherwise the connection fails.
 Notes: If you do not explicitly specify the SIC name, the connection continues without SIC names comparison.
 For more information about enabling SIC, refer to the OPSEC API Specification.
-On VSX Gateway, run the fw vsx showncs -vs <vsid></vsid> command to show the SIC name for the applicable Virtual System. -f <security Gateway></security Specifies the Security Gateway, on which to enforce the action. <security gateway=""> can be one of these:</security> Galeway> All - Default.
+On VSX Gateway, run the fw vsx showncs -vs <vsid></vsid> command to show the SIC name for the applicable Virtual System. -f <security< td="">Specifies the Security Gateway, on which to enforce the action. <security gateway=""> can be one of these:</security></security<> Specifies the Security Gateway, on which to enforce the action. <security gateway=""> can be one of these:</security> Gateway> All - Default.
 Specifies to enforce the action on all managed Security Gateways, where SAM Server runs.
-You can use this syntax only on Security Management Server or Domain Management Server. localhost - Specifies to enforce the action on this local Check Point computer (on which the fw sam command is executed).
+You can use this syntax only on Security Management Server or Domain Management Server.
+Iocalhost - Specifies to enforce the action on this local Check Point computer (on which the fw sam command is executed).
 You can use this syntax only on Security Gateway or StandAlone.
 Gateways - Specifies to enforce the action on all objects defined as Security Gateways, on which SAM Server runs.
 You can use this syntax only on Security Management Server or Domain Management Server.
 Name of Security Gateway object - Specifies to enforce the action on this specific Security Gateway object.
 You can use this syntax only on Security Management Server or Domain Management Server.
 Name of Group object - Specifies to enforce the action on all specific Security Gateways in this Group object.
 Notes: You can use this syntax only on Security Management Server or Domain Management Server.
 VSX Gateways and VSX Cluster Members do not support Suspicious Activity Monitoring (SAM) Rules.
-See sk79700. -D Cancels all inhibit ("-i", "-j", "-ɪ", "-J") and notify ("-n") parameters.
+See sk79700. -D Cancels all inhibit ("-i", "-j", "-I", "-J") and notify ("-n") parameters.
 Notes: To "uninhibit" the inhibited connections, run the fw sam command with the "-C" or "-D" parameters.
 It is also possible to use this command for active SAM requests.